 - 1/2 tsp Salt

 - 1/2 cup (1 stick) Unsalted Butter, softened

 - 3/4 cup Granulated Sugar plus more for rolling

 - Remove Hershey’s kisses from wrappers.
 Do this a few days ahead and store them at room temperature or unwrap them weeks ahead and freeze them for up to 6 months.
 (This is a great job for kids!)

 - In a medium mixing bowl, whisk together flour, cocoa powder, baking soda, and salt.
 Set aside.

 - Using a standing mixer or hand mixer, beat butter until smooth.
 Add both sugars and beat on high until light and fluffy.

 - Add vanilla extract, eggs, and milk and mix on high until smooth.

 - Add dry ingredients and mix on low until combined.

-- Roll dough into 1 inch balls (be sure to keep these small so that you have a good ratio of cookie to Hershey’s Kiss in the finished cookie).
+- Fill a shallow bowl with sugar (you'll probably need about half a cup).
+Roll dough into 1 inch balls and then roll in sugar to coat.
+(Note: be sure to keep these small so that you have a good ratio of cookie to Hershey’s Kiss in the finished cookie).